 What is SEO, and why do I Need it?

-SEO is probably the most important aspect of a digital campaign, although it does not exist on its own.
+SEO is probably the most important aspect of a digital campaign, although it does not exist independently.
 SEO is the first part of a digital strategy that will start to get you ranked on the search engines.
 SEO rules and algorithms for ranking sites have been ever-changing because of keyword stuffing and other grey and black- hat techniques.
-These techniques were put in place to trick search engines and get websites with large amounts of spam, viruses and pop-up ads ranked highly on the top search engines.
-Therefore, it is imperative that the SEO strategy that is used will not work to your disadvantage, getting you ranked poorly on search engines and flagged for underhanded methods.
+These techniques were implemented to trick search engines and get websites with large amounts of spam, viruses, and pop-up ads ranked highly on the top search engines.
+Therefore, the SEO strategy that is used mustn’t work to your disadvantage, getting you ranked poorly on search engines and flagged for underhanded methods.

 A good digital marketer knows how to use organic methods paired with great, real-time content that is relevant and educational to pique the interest of a lead.
-Advertising and other paid methods must also be used- paired with SEO and other digital marketing tactics in order to offer a tight, digital marketing campaign overall.
+Advertising and other paid methods must also be used- paired with SEO and other digital marketing tactics to offer a tight digital marketing campaign overall.

-When you are able to provide your customer with the resolution to a problem that they may not have even realised they had- you’ve crossed over into another realm.
-This is where you have the ability to convert your lead into an actual sale.
+When you can provide your customers with the resolution to a problem that they may not have even realised they had- you’ve crossed over into another realm.
+This is where you can convert your lead into an actual sale.
 Here is what a good SEO campaign should look like and provide for your corporation:

 To read more about SEO – we share some of our most popular articles here: